CollaboRateMgmt/CollaboRate/README.md

 Do not worry if an important project gets over soon.
 It is ok to have a project done by many, and so have tiny rewards per worker per project.
 Because, there is enough work in the world.

 This process specifies that crowd members should be rewarded accurately for the intellectual work they do.
-We mean reward only for intellectual effort and not based on royalty.
-You may choose to have additional royalty-based rewards for the crowd members.
+We mean to reward  for just intellectual effort.
+Yet you may choose to have *additional* royalty-based rewards for the crowd members.

-Estimations from the individual contributors are an overhead and a speculative activity.
-They lead to friction and exploitation.
-Due to fast completion time, the need for estimating the exact project end date reduces.
-As per the new process, we end the need for estimates from crowd members.

-Due to the new process, crowd members can measure each others' contributions exactly.
-The organization is also able to measure the project's exact 'intellectual effort size'.
+In the new process, you measure intellectual contributions exactly.
+You also measure the project's exact 'intellectual effort size'.
 The customer pays based on this size.
 So, we get increased, inclusive and fair earning potential for all:
 customer, organization and the crowd.

+Estimations from individual contributors are overheads and speculation.
+They just lead to friction and exploitation.
+Due to fast completion, the need for estimating the exact project end date reduces.
+As per the new process, we end the need for estimates from crowd members.
+Rough estimates of time and project size are the responsbility of the customer.
+A part of the organization that we call the 'crowdsourcing vendor' can also share estimation responsibility.
+The customer needs to check that the estimated size of the project does not exceed the budget.

 The process solves the problems seen with a very large number of people working on the same project.
 It will become the most common way of working in the commercial IT industry.
 The most exciting benefits would be for the common IT employees (technical staff).
 They will become the crowd.
 They will enjoy more transparency, freedom and opportunities than ever before.